Crownpeak/DXM-React-SDK/README.md

     constructor(props)
     {
         super(props);
-        this.cmsWrapper = ""; //insert Wrapper Name from data-cms-wrapper-name in HTML, or don't include property to accept defaults. if(this.props && this.props.location) this.cmsAssetId = Routing.getCmsAssetId(this.props.location.pathname);
+        this.cmsWrapper = "";           //insert Wrapper Name from data-cms-wrapper-name in HTML, or don't include property to accept defaults. this.cmsUseTmf = false;         //set to true to create templates that use the Translation Model Framework. this.cmsSuppressModel = false;  //set to true to suppress model and content folder creation when scaffolding. this.cmsSuppressFolder = false; //set to true to suppress content folder creation when scaffolding. if(this.props && this.props.location) this.cmsAssetId = Routing.getCmsAssetId(this.props.location.pathname);
     }